Michael Dine

-Michael Dine (born 12 August 1953, Cincinnati, Ohio) is an American theoretical physicist, specializing in elementary particle physics, supersymmetry, string theory, and physics beyond the Standard Model.
+Michael Dine (born 12 August 1953) is an American theoretical physicist, specializing in elementary particle physics, supersymmetry, string theory, and physics beyond the Standard Model.

 Education and career

 Dine received in 1974 a bachelor's degree from Johns Hopkins University and in 1978 a Ph.D. under Thomas Appelquist from Yale University with thesis Interactions of Heavy Quarks in Quantum Chromodynamics.
 He did research at SLAC and was for a number of years at the Institute for Advanced Study and the Henry Semat Professor at City College of New York.
 He is currently a professor at Santa Cruz Institute for Particle Physics (SCIPP) of the University of California, Santa Cruz.

 Dine was a Guggenheim Fellow for the academic year 2006–2007 and Sloan Fellow in 1986.
 He is a fellow of American Physical Society and in 2010 he was elected a fellow of the American Academy of Arts and Sciences.
 He is a recipient of the 2018 Sakurai Prize.
 He was elected a member of the National Academy of Sciences in April 2019.